orbeon/orbeon-forms-doc/Installation-~-Configuration-Properties-~-General-Properties.md

 #### Orbeon Forms 4.6.x and earlier

-Up to and including Orbeon Forms 4.6.x, this property was used for all service calls, including calls to internal services used by Form Runner and Form Builder, such as loading i18n resources and accessing persistence implementations.
+Up to and including Orbeon Forms 4.6.x, this property was used for all service calls, including calls to internal services used by Form Runner and Form Builder, such as loading i18n resources and accessing the persistence implementation.

 With 4.6.x and earlier, you don't need to set this property if: